Indigo is intended to be a pixel art based game engine, and that means drawing pixels!

 - Specular - describes how shiny different parts of the texture are.
 Polished metal vs. cloth.
 (Gray scale)

-To light a surface we need to know it's normal.
-A normal is just an arrow / vector that points away from a surface at a tangent to the plane.
-Imagine a coffee table with an arrow pointing at the ceiling.
+To light a pixel on a surface we need to know it's normal.
+A normal is just an arrow (vector) that points away from a surface at a tangent to the plane.
+Imagine a table with an arrow pointing at the ceiling.

 The normal is used to work out how much light from a light source makes it to the camera / eye and therefore allows us (as people) to interpret what angle the surface was at.